nguyenphuminh/casio-coding/docs/en/Casio Coding.md

 ### II.3.
 Loops

 An important piece of the puzzle is loops.
-There are no real direct or meaningful ways to implement loops across commands in the Casio, but we can see a pattern where when all commands are run, it will jump back to first command, and more importantly, the values of variables are unchanged.
+There are no straightforward ways to implement loops across commands in the Casio, but we can see a pattern where when all commands are run, it will jump back to the first command, and more importantly, the values of variables are unchanged.
 Accordingly, we can utilize this behavior as a loop.

 #### Fibonacci sequence

 To create an example, I will use a loop to find a number in the Fibonacci sequence.
-If you have not already known, it is a sequence where each number is the sum of two previous numbers, and two first numbers are 0 and 1.
+If you don't already know, it is a sequence where each number is the sum of two previous numbers, and two first numbers are 0 and 1.

 Example: 0, 1, 1, 2, 3, 5, 8, 13,...